Reviews You Can Rely On

 Depending on your intended use, most packs will fall into these general size ranges:

 All backpacks have shoulder straps and a back panel.
-What sets different packs apart from one another in terms of comfort and fit is a suspension system is what distributes the weight of the pack between your shoulders and hips.
+What sets different packs apart from one another in terms of comfort and fit is the suspension system, which is what distributes the weight of the pack between your shoulders and hips.
 If a pack has no suspension, then all of its weight will rest squarely on your shoulders.
 This is okay for lightweight loads, but for heavier loads, it will be a pain in the shoulders.

 Other Pack Features

-It's important to look for a pack that has the features that you need and doesn't have a bunch of extras that you don't need.
-Don't just buy a pack with a lot of features because it has a lot of features.
-Buy a pack with the specific features you need.
+Make sure you consider what features are important to you.
+Don't just buy a pack with a lot of features because it has a lot of features, buy a pack with the specific features you need.
 These extras are usually simple in design but have a specific intended use.

-Figure out what you want to bring, to help you figure out what volume and organizational features are right for you.
+Knowing what you will bring helps you figure out what volume and organizational features are right for you.

 Conclusion